News

 “The MAT2A-Trop2 ADC combination targets 2 distinct, yet complementary nodes in patients with MTAP-deleted urothelial cancer and has first-in-class potential to improve clinical outcomes for bladder cancer patients with poor prognosis associated with MTAP-deletion," says Darrin M. Beaupre, MD, PhD.

-The first patient has been dosed in a phase 1 study exploring IDE397, an investigational MAT2A inhibitor, in combination with sacituzumab govitecan-hziy (Trodelvy), a Trop-2 directed antibody drug conjugate, in patients with methylthioadenosine phosphorylase (MTAP)-depletion bladder cancer, IDEAYA announced in a news release.1
+The first patient has been dosed in a phase 1 study exploring IDE397, an investigational MAT2A inhibitor, in combination with sacituzumab govitecan-hziy (Trodelvy), a Trop-2 directed antibody drug conjugate, in patients with methylthioadenosine phosphorylase (MTAP)-deletion bladder cancer, IDEAYA announced in a news release.1

 "We are pleased to have dosed our first patient with MTAP-deletion bladder cancer in this phase 1 trial evaluating combination treatment with IDE397 and Trodelvy,” said Darrin M. Beaupre, MD, PhD, chief medical officer of IDEAYA Biosciences, in the news release.1 “The MAT2A-Trop2 ADC combination targets 2 distinct, yet complementary nodes in patients with MTAP-deleted urothelial cancer and has first-in-class potential to improve clinical outcomes for bladder cancer patients with poor prognosis associated with MTAP-deletion.”